mlennox/swapiexplorer/README.md

 #### \__TESTS\__
 Sorry, I'm 100% convinced these should be placed beside the source they are testing.
 Having them in a separate folder seems so archaic and wrong-headed.

+Having said that, it is simple to update the *package.json* to allow them to be picked up from wherever they are in the code

+    "jest": {
+        "preset": "react-native",
+            :
+            "testRegex": "\\.spec\\.js"
+            :
+    }

 #### Code coverage
 Great, yeah, built-in like most decent test frameworks these days.
 Seems fine.

 ![Coverage reports](./coverages.png)

+This is easily setup useing globbing patterns to include the files you want to find coverage on and exclude the ones you dont - tests files, coverage reports, node_modules etc.

+    "jest": {
+            "preset": "react-native",
+            :
+            "collectCoverage": true,
+            "collectCoverageFrom": ["**/*.{js,jsx}", "!**/node_modules/**", "!**/*.spec.js", "!coverage/**/*.js"]
+            :
+    }